Skip to main content

 Dremel 8220-N/30H

-You get a nice case, the tool itself, a 12V MAX lithium-ion battery, charger, and selection of accessories.
-It's useful out-of-the-box, with no hidden additional purchases for battery or charger required, unlike some of the other options we tested.
+Included with purchase is a nice case, the rotary tool itself, a 12V MAX lithium-ion battery, charger, and selection of accessories.
+It's also useful immediately out-of-the-box, with no hidden additional purchases for battery or charger required, unlike some of the other options we tested.
 Without a cord, the Dremel 8220 is also exceptionally portable and versatile.
-And there didn't seem to be a performance penalty for choosing the cordless tool, either.
+And there didn't seem to be a performance penalty for choosing the cordless option, either.

-You get the same 5,000 to 35,000 rpm speed range as our overall winner and it feels just as strong with a fully-charged battery.
-The performance holds up under most loads, but you’re limited by how long the battery life holds out.
+The Dremel 8220 delivers the same 5,000 to 35,000 rpm speed range as our overall winner, and it feels just as strong with a fully-charged battery too.
+The performance holds up under most loads, but you are limited by how long the battery life holds out.
 That said, additional batteries are available to keep you working.
-You'll pay more for a cordless rotary tool that can keep up with a corded model, but the Dremel 8220 is a high performer and a good value in kit form.
+You'll pay more for a cordless rotary tool that can keep up with a corded model, but the Dremel 8220 is definitely a high performer and a good value in kit form.

 Pros